baremetal-engine/BareMetal/README.md

 > Run photorealistic graphics on the lowest possible hardware — and expose the industry's obsession with GPU bloat.

+## 💥 Why This Matters: The Code Revolution

+For decades, we’ve been told the only way to experience better graphics is to buy better hardware.
+This was never about progress — it was about profit.

+Every few years, the cycle repeats:
+- New games demand more power
+- Players are forced to upgrade their GPUs
+- Indie devs fall behind or give up
+- Creativity suffers
+- AMD and NVIDIA post record profits

+But what if that entire model is built on a lie?

+**BareMetal proves that you don’t need a $1,000 GPU to achieve photorealism.
+You just need better code.**

+We’ve been chasing hardware when we should’ve been chasing optimization.
+That ends now.

+---

+### 🧠 The New Model: Code Over Consumption

+Instead of a hardware arms race, we’re creating a **code race**:
+- Who can write the most elegant, efficient, and performant engine?
+- Who can help the most people game and build without gatekeepers?
+- Who can liberate the next generation of devs from GPU dependence?

+The answer won’t come from billion-dollar boardrooms.
+It will come from **millions of developers** uniting around one mission:
+> **Make high-end graphics possible for everyone, on any machine.**

+---

+### 🌎 Why Everyone Wins

+- 💸 **Gamers** save money — no more forced upgrades.
+- 🚀 **Indie developers** build stunning games without licensing fees or AAA pipelines.
+- 🌍 **Global access** expands — beautiful games, even on modest machines.
+- 🔌 **Environmental impact** shrinks — less e-waste, less power draw.
+- 🛠 **Engineering is reborn** — from brute-force back to craftsmanship.

+---

+BareMetal isn’t just an engine.
+It’s a rebellion.
+It’s a correction.
+It’s the beginning of the end for GPU tyranny.

+**Join us.
+Optimize everything.
+Outcode everyone.
+Build the future.**

 ### 🔥 Our Mission

 The modern gaming industry has locked photorealism behind $1,000 GPUs and wasteful engines.
 We believe: